 - Super simple berry galette made with storebought pie crust, and a mad mash of berries in the center - check out the post for a secret tip on how to make sure your berries don't water down your galette

-- Delicious berry compote to top off your classic French toast – it’s a great way to use up berries that you bought last week and want to use up before they go bad!
+- Delicious berry compote to top off your classic French toast - it's a great way to use up berries that you bought last week and want to use up before they go bad!
+Or this strawberry simple syrup when you want something light but delicious to top off all your beverages.

 🥬 Summer Greens and Herbs